SyncfusionExamples/Creating-WinUI-Scatter-chart-to-visualize-GDP-vs-government-education-spending/README.md

 # Visualizing GDP and Government Education Spending with Syncfusion WinUI Charts

-This example showcases how to build an interactive Scatter Chart visualization using Syncfusion WinUI controls to explore the relationship between a country’s GDP spent on education and the share of government spending allocated to education.
+This example showcases how to build an interactive Scatter Chart visualization using Syncfusion WinUI controls to explore the relationship between a countryâ€™s GDP spent on education and the share of government spending allocated to education.
 By integrating real-time filtering through a year-based slider, the chart enables users to examine trends across regions and time, helping uncover patterns, priorities, and disparities in education investment.

 ## Key Features